MicrosoftDocs/azure-docs/articles/app-service/containers/quickstart-java.md

     mvn verify

-This will create all modules including the *helloworld.war* file in the *helloworld/target* subdirectory.
+This command will create all modules including the *helloworld.war* file in the *helloworld/target* subdirectory.

 ## Deploying the Java app to App Service on Linux